-Place of publication and production: Vienna, 12th edition, updated December 2021
+Place of publication and production: Vienna, 15th edition, January 2024

 Free hard copy available via the start-up services of the economic chambers and the start-up centres of Erste Bank und Sparkassen.
 In the interests of uniform naming, the term "business plan" is used throughout this manual as a synonym for "corporate concept", "business model" and "corporate roadmap".